 The thing to do is either go on an organised boat trip of the islands, or hire your own Zodiac.
 If you decide to rent your own boat, its easy to drive and anchor, plus it comes with a sunshade, cool bag with ice packs and umbrella for the beach.
 When you go down to the harbour, there are a number of different booths to agree the service and price although, it does appear to get more expensive depending on the month.

 We booked it the day before (box 14 down at the harbour), and picked it up at 0830 the following day.
-The boat man explained everything we needed, before taking us out of the harbour on our own boat and leaving us.
+The boat man explained everything before taking us out of the harbour on our own boat and leaving us.
 We had the boat until 1730 and petrol is on top of the cost of hiring.
 This is the only way to visit most of the beaches around the area and really shouldn’t be missed.
 We paid €120 for the boat and €30 for the fuel.

 Top tip: one restaurant we highly recommend is Due’Pi.
 Great food, amazing service and lovely setting.
 Also, they have cats which I’m always a sucker for, even if they do shew them away.

 Spiaggia di Marina di Orosei